Vali-Cyber/SecurityPerf/README.md

 # Prerequisites

-To use security perf, you need two Linux VMs that have the latest Docker engine installed.
+To use SecurityPerf, you need two Linux VMs that have the latest Docker engine installed.
 Also, one of the VMs must have SSH installed.
-SecurityPerf uses password based SSH authentication to log in to VMs.
+SecurityPerf uses password-based SSH authentication to log in to VMs.

 # How It Works